+For our Hospitality clients Mobile devices are presenting new opportunities for online bookings.
 For Rotana Hotels, we produced mobile versions of their online booking orientated website rotana.com and also their more socially orientated news and promotions website RotanaTimes.com.
 In both cases all of the functionality of the "mother" sites was built in to their mobile equivalents, including full real-time online reservations across all their properties, live competitions and video galleries.

-Since launching these sites, both clients have begun to see new interest coming from demographics that previously would not have been able to view their product offerings had the mobile site not been available.
+Since launching these sites, our clients have begun to see new interest coming from demographics that previously would not have been able to view their product offerings had the mobile site not been available.

 While it is not always essential that your mobile website offers full functionality, with Google reporting a 500% growth in mobile search from 2008 to 2011, and the most popular information sought over the Internet being contact telephone numbers, at the very least, your website should have a mobile friendly contact page with automatic "telephone" links enabled.

 As the bandwidth (speed) of mobile Internet connectivity constantly increases, a mobile website can offer much of the functionality found in a typical "app" yet has the added advantage of being cross-platform capable and can contain dynamic content, which you yourself manage through your website's CMS.

 While mobile "apps" are certainly popular among the 15-35 demographic, unless your business has a really solid reason to embark on the development of a mobile app, your mobile website should ideally be your main focus of attention to capture this new style of visitor.